 Lambda is seeking strategically aligned investors who can help us accelerate the development and adoption of our technology.
 If you would like to discuss then please contact us at email@example.com

-The Lambda team are developing our advanced materials at the world class Cambridge Nanoscience and Graphene Centres.
+The Lambda team are developing advanced materials alongside their collaborators at the Chemistry Department of the University of Cambridge.